fare/asdf/README.md

       Far from covering all of ASDF, but a good start.

 * [contrib/](contrib/)
-    * a few contributed files that show case how to use ASDF.
+    * a few contributed files that show case how to use ASDF or help with debugging it or debugging programs that use it.

 * [debian/](debian/)
     * files for packaging on Debian, Ubuntu, etc.
+      (now only present in the debian branch).

 * [build/](build/)
     * where the `Makefile` and `asdf-tools` store their output files, including